 In order to remove the fabric I previously quilted, I cut away the backing, batting, and hand- painted fabrics.
 Luckily, I had enough backing fabric leftover, so I hand-stitched it to the back of the quilt, placed another piece of batting inside, followed by the Mickey Lawler fabric.
 The major issue was the trees and the mountain reflection were then twice as thick so it was kinda sorta touch and go stitching them down to the new fabric and backing and batting.
 It also required more machine embroidery and a pretty large needle to go through all of the layers.
 Before stitching those layers down, I slid in three layers of different colored tulle to make the reflections on the water a bit darker than the sky.

 I am now "re-quilting" the bottom portion of the water with a different colored thread!
 Lesson learned, always test your quilting on a like piece of fabric before going to the actual project!
+Here's a photo of the quilt prior to quilting it with the wrong thread.
+I'll post a new photo once I finish the quilting!

 Happy quilting!